 Upcycled map floor lamp with denim trim and stand.

-Repurposed denim and crate into a rolling storage ottoman.
+We repurposed denim and a crate it into a rolling storage ottoman.

 How To Start Upcycling

-Our imagination is the best tool for upcycling, it helps to be able to envisage the transformation.
-If you are not sure where to start, then a bit of browsing on Pinterest is bound to get those creative juices flowing.
+Our imagination is the best tool for upcycling; it helps to envisage the transformation.
+If you are unsure where to start, browsing on Pinterest is bound to get those creative juices flowing.

-On Facebook, individuals get to show off their amazing creations in specialist upcycling groups.
+On Facebook, individuals show off their unique creations in specialist upcycling groups.

-Two of my favorites are Upcycle Sharin’ and Upcycled Cloth Collective.
-Almost every day I come across a post in one of these groups that inspire me and gets those upcycling creative juices flowing.
+Two of my favourites are Upcycle Sharin’ and Upcycled Cloth Collective.
+I find a post in one of these groups that inspires me almost every day and gets those upcycling creative juices flowing.

 People say creativity can’t be learned.
-I disagree, I think that creativity is a muscle that needs to be exercised.
-The more you use that muscle, the bigger and stronger it will get.
+I’m afraid I have to disagree; I think creativity is a muscle that needs to be exercised.
+The more you use that muscle, the more robust it will get.

-When I have a bit of creative block (which happens from time to time), I start by making something small.
-The act of making seems to trigger neurons in my brain, the creative ideas flow once more.
+I start by making something small when I have a bit of a creative block.
+The act of making seems to trigger neurons in my brain; the creative ideas flow once more.

 Besides all the benefits of upcycling, I listed, in the beginning, that one of the best things about it is that there is no right or wrong way.

-Very rarely have I made a hash of an upcycle when it hasn’t gone to plan.
+I rarely made a hash of an upcycle when it hasn’t gone to plan.
 But as I tend to use waste materials, it doesn’t matter.

 I can’t wait to start my next upcycling project!